About Ghostly Activities

 Keeping It Real

 Respect always comes first.
 I learn names, study the time period, and speak as if the spirits are still part of the conversation.
-No shouting, no provocation, just questions, patience, and context.
+No shouting, no provocation, just questions, patience, and a touch of understanding.

 A good investigation lets both sides — living and dead — be heard.
 One of my favorites was at the Congress Plaza Hotel in Chicago, where we recorded the voice of a little boy who’d died during a mob hit around 1920.
 Research later confirmed his story.
-That moment reminded me why I do this: Every haunting is a mystery rooted in human history.
+That moment reminded me why I do this: Every haunting is a mystery rooted in a person’s life.

 Why It Matters